caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ---

 And there you have it!
-A build pipeline that publishes an ARM template as an artifact ready to be consumed by a release pipeline.
+A build pipeline that publishes an ARM template as an artifact ready to be consumed by a release pipeline, that is automatically triggered whenever the ARM template is changed.
 It may seem a lot of effort for not much reward, but the build process will begin to increase in value when we start adding some tests to the pipeline.

 Continue to Part 4 - Release Pipeline (coming soon) where we will deploy the ARM template into Azure.